Biomedical Engineering M.Eng., M.S., Ph.D.

 Master degrees commonly require 1-1.5 years to complete while students usually spend 4-5 years in the PhD program.
 It is not required to have completed a Master degree prior to obtaining a Ph.D.
 Admissions requirements are the same for all graduate programs.

 Matriculation into the doctoral program is based upon prior demonstration of a high level of academic achievement in graduate and/or undergraduate work.
 Advanced study and research are conducted under the guidance of a faculty member of the Department of Biomedical Engineering and an interdisciplinary committee.
 A total of 72 credits (21 course work credits and 51 credits of research) satisfies the Department’s and the Institute’s residency and thesis requirements.
 Students in the Ph.D. program can automatically earn a M.S. degree when completing their candidacy.
 Also, it is common for doctoral students to receive financial support from the department and/or the faculty.

-The Biomedical Engineering Department offers three different routes for Master degrees: (1) The Master of Science (M.S.) is a Master degree that requires a thesis; (2) The Master of Engineering (M.Eng) can be obtained with a research project of limited scope or (3) as a coursework-only M.Eng.
+The Biomedical Engineering Department offers two different routes for Master degrees: (1) The Master of Science (M.S.) is a Master degree that requires a thesis and (2) the Master of Engineering (M.Eng) is a coursework-only Master degree.
 The M.Eng. is generally recommended for students who do not plan further graduate studies.
 Pursuing a M.S. is advised for students who have a strong interest in research or plan to obtain a higher graduate degree.